Afghan women footballers ‘finally feel free’ as they begin training at Leeds

 “Most of them lost hope that they could ever come out of the oppression of the Taliban, they can never manage to get to feel freedom, so yesterday once they touched the pitch that’s what they said – they finally felt freedom.”

-The development squad, which includes young players from underprivileged backgrounds, followed last month, after Mr Radrizzani and Ms Kardashian joined the effort to help get them out.
+The development squad – which includes young players from underprivileged backgrounds – followed last month, after Radrizzani and Kardashian joined the effort to help get them out.

 “So they have been very, very kind.”

-The trip to Elland Road on Tuesday evening proved eye-opening for both the players and their families – some of the girls’ fathers had tears in their eyes, Ms Popal said.
+The trip to Elland Road on Tuesday evening proved eye-opening for both the players and their families – some of the girls’ fathers, Popal said, had tears in their eyes.

 She added: “When we were heading back to our place I was asking, ‘tell me the one thing about today that you loved the most?’